Key Points

-For publishers, apps serve two key purposes: to get your content in front of more people and to bring in revenue.
-Most publishers have that first part down - it's the app monetization strategy that's the tricky part.
+For publishers, apps serve two key purposes: getting your content in front of more people and bringing in revenue.

-Your app can bring in revenue in dozens of ways, but which of these app monetization strategies best fits your content, your audience, and your needs?
-Different apps may need different app monetization options.
-A gaming app isn't the same as a news app so you'll want your mobile app development strategy planned accordingly.
+In short, different apps may need different app monetization options.
+A gaming app isn't the same as a news app, so you'll want your mobile app development strategy planned accordingly.

 In this post, the app monetization team at Playwire helps with the research part.
 Below, we provide an overview of eight common strategic app monetization options.